gtopsis/music-app/README.md

 # music-app
-An awesome app to assist artists manage their recordings and tracks.
+This project represents the backend side of a music app in which albums, artists and tracks are associated properly.
-It is written in TypeScript and it is an Express server utilizing a PostreSQL DB.
+I had the opportunity to design and implement a Postgress DB, design and document(OpenAPI 3) a RESTful API as well as to utilize JavaScript in order to build an Express server.

 ---